rancher/docs/content/rke/latest/en/example-yamls/_index.md

 cluster_name: mycluster

 # The Kubernetes version used.
+The default versions of Kubernetes
+# are tied to specific versions of the system images.
 #
-# For RKE v0.2.x and below, the default versions of
-# Kubernetes are tied to specific versions of the system
+# For RKE v0.2.x and below, the map of Kubernetes versions and their system images is
-# images.
-Therefore, your Kubernetes version should match the
-# version defined in the `rancher/types` defaults map,
 # located here:
 # https://github.com/rancher/types/blob/release/v2.2/apis/management.cattle.io/v3/k8s_defaults.go
 #
-# For RKE v0.3.0 and above, the default Kubernetes versions
+# For RKE v0.3.0 and above, the map of Kubernetes versions and their system images is
-# are no longer tied to specific versions of the system images.
-# If you change the Kubernetes version, you can supply the
-# corresponding system images yourself, according to the
-# mappings in this file:
+# located here:
 # https://github.com/rancher/kontainer-driver-metadata/blob/master/rke/k8s_rke_system_images.go
 #
 # In case the kubernetes_version and kubernetes image in